wrapl/minilang/docs/language.rst

    +
    <>

 Methods provide type-dependant function calls.
 Each method is effectively a mapping from lists of types to functions.
 When called with arguments, a method looks through its entries for the best match based on the types of *all* of the arguments and calls the corresponding function.
+More information on how methods work can be found in :doc:`/features/methods`.

 .. code-block:: mini